 An introduction to the Scheme

-The Baptist Pension Scheme is a regulated occupational pension scheme, tailored to meet the needs of the Baptist family, which provides a range of benefits, including life insurance in the event of a member’s death before retirement and a member's pension at retirement.
+The Baptist Pension Scheme is a regulated occupational pension scheme, tailored to meet the needs of the Baptist family.
+It provides a range of benefits, including life insurance in the event of a member’s death before retirement and a member's pension at retirement.

 It also meets the requirements of the government Auto Enrolment regulations.
-All employers will soon need to automatically enrol their employees in a pension scheme.
-See the AUTO ENROLMENT page for more details.
+All employers need to automatically enrol their employees in a pension scheme.
+See the Auto Enrolment page for more details.

 More than 1200 employers provide pensions for their ministers through the Baptist Pension Scheme.